 Jon Schwabish (USA) is a Senior Research Associate at The Urban Institute’s Income and Benefits Policy Center and founder of PolicyViz, a website to help people communicate research, analysis and ideas in a better way.
-In October he will deliver a three day training in Utrecht on the Core Principles of Visual Communication.
+IIn January he will deliver a training in Amsterdam about Effective Data Communication in Excel and (together with Stefanie Posavec) about Data / Designed.
 Jon Schwabish: ‘’At this point, it may be safe to say that everyone knows they need data visualization, but it’s probably less true that not everyone knows they need to create good and effective data visualizations’’.

 Graphic Hunters: What is the power of a good visualization?
 In what way can a visualization help to understand or to communicate information?

 Jon Schwabish: People are generally more likely to remember and recognize information when it is presented to them visually.
 That’s why taking numbers out of dense tables and buried in text and placing them into graphs and other visualizations can help people gain insights and help them remember the information they’ve seen.
 Visualizations can also tap into people’s emotions and encourage them to connect with content in visceral ways.

 I have read that someone has to understand a visualization within seconds, others say visualizations should leave something to explore.
 What is your opinion on this?